 For more examples of films featuring a Person vs. Technology.

 Person vs. Supernatural

 This is a storytelling tool that deals with the supernatural, such as witches, vampires, gods, zombies, and ghosts.
 These are considered magical creatures, or those that cannot be explained or controlled by natural law.

 One of the most popular films that makes use of this conflict is Ghostbusters, a supernatural comedy directed by Ivan Reitman, and starring Bill Murray, Dan Aykroyd, and Harold Ramis.
 It’s about scientists and parapsychologists who start a ghost-catching business and find a gateway to another dimension.

-Horror films are excellent examples as well—there’s the Sam Raimi classic Evil Dead, which is about demons.
+Horror films are also excellent examples—there’s the Sam Raimi classic Evil Dead, which is about demons.
 Unknowingly released by a group of friends vacationing in a cabin in the woods, the demons called “Deadites” are evil creatures possessed by a powerful demon.
 Ash Williams (Bruce Campbell) is the hero-protagonist, fighting the Deadites in the feature films and a Netflix TV series.